 About the conference

-Cambridge Conference is an international meeting of Chief Executives from National Mapping Agencies around the world.
+Cambridge Conference is a meeting of Chief Executives and senior leaders from national mapping, geospatial and cadastral organisations from around the world.

 International Advisory Panel